Global group laws and equivariant bordism rings: Introduction

 \subsection{Acknowledgements}

-I thank Bernhard Hanke, Lennart Meier and Stefan Schwede for helpful comments on a preliminary version of this paper.
+I thank Bernhard Hanke, Lennart Meier and Stefan Schwede for helpful comments on a preliminary version of this paper, and two anonymous referees for their careful reading and the many useful suggestions.
 This research was supported by the Hausdorff Center for Mathematics at the University of Bonn (DFG GZ 2047/1, project ID 390685813) and by the Danish National Research Foundation through the Centre for Symmetry and Deformation at the University of Copenhagen (DNRF92).